This beginner-friendly post will share how to make delicious blackberry jam without any of the seeds.

 Combine blackberries and water in a preserving pan, and bring to a simmer until the berries are falling apart and are very juicy.

 While the berries come to a boil, prepare your water bath processing pot.
 This recipe will yield about 6-7 measuring cups of jam On top of the silicone trivet or metal canning rack, place 4-5 pint jars or the equivalent.
-Fill the jars one by one with hot tap water, fill the rest of the pot with water, and add a splash of white vinegar if you have hard water like I do.
+Fill the jars one by one with hot tap water, fill the rest of the pot with water, and add a splash of white vinegar if you have hard water as I do.
 It will prevent an unsightly but harmless film from forming.
 Bring processing pot to a boil.

 Fill a saucepan halfway full with tap water and submerge a corresponding number of lids and rings.
 Bring to a simmer.